Parramatta Archaeological Site: Allotment 17 and 18 – Basement of the Shepherd and Flock Inn

 Originally there were three convict huts in on the site facing Macquarie Street - on Allotments 16, as discussed above; on Allotment 17, where the basement and drain of the shepherd and Flock is located; and Allotment 18 on the corner of Marsden and Macquarie Streets.
-The hut on Allotment 18 was the site of the Wheatsheaf Hotel between 1801–1809, making it one of the earliest hotels in Parramatta.
+The hut on Allotment 18 was the site of the Wheatsheaf Hotel between 1801 and 1809, making it one of the earliest hotels in Parramatta.
 Unfortunately the evidence of convict huts on Lots 17 and 18 was so poorly preserved that they could not be preserved in situ and so the majority of the area of Allotment 18 is not included in the SHR listing.

 Allotment 18 was, from at least 1823, leased to Thomas Reynolds which had become the Shepherd and Flock Inn by 1825.
 Reynolds was a convict transported to the colony in 1816 on the Ocean.
 Recommended for emancipation by Rowland Hassel he became a free man in 1820.
 He married a colonial born woman, Mary Reynolds in 1820 and by 1823 had leased the Allotment 18.
 Reynolds purchased the neighbouring property in 1823 from William Sully and extended the hotel into this area.
 The cellar is associated with this extension.

 The Shepherd and Flock Inn closed in 1870.